We had a last minute trip to Drayton Manor Theme Park at the weekend – our friends are annual passholders so they invited us along for the day.

 I was pleasantly surprised by the cost – We had 5 doughnuts, 2 whippy ice creams with flakes in tubs and a Calippo and it was around £11, which I even checked he had added everything to our order as it sounded too cheap!
 The kids loved the ice cream and the doughnuts were really good.

-Annual Passholders get 10% off of food and drink too so don’t forget to show your pass if you have one.
+Annual Passholders get up to 20% off of food and drink too so don’t forget to show your pass if you have one.

 If you do want to eat at the park though you won’t be short of places to eat